gabors-data-analysis/da-coding-rstats/lecture05-data-exploration/README.md

 Moreover simple hypothesis testing is covered as well as association graphs and statistics between two variables.

 This lecture uses the [*Billion Price Project* case study from Chapter 6](https://github.com/gabors-data-analysis/da_case_studies/tree/master/ch06-online-offline-price-test) and extends it to specific tools to use in data exploration.
+This lecture also uses materials from case studies: XXX

 ## Learning outcomes